juhwan1014/juhwan1014/README.md

 I'm a team player.
 So my favorite sport is soccer, and I have experience in various coding team projects.
 Most recently, I participated in an industry project and upgraded the application under development and distributed it to Testflight.

+### Skills
+⚛️ React
+📱React Native
+🖥 HTML / CSS / JS
-Skills: REACT / JS / HTML / CSS / REACT NAITVE / GIT / AWS
+REACT / JS / HTML / CSS / REACT NAITVE / GIT / AWS

 - 🔭 I’m currently working on this page.